M.M. Music History Competency Examination

 Preparing for the Exam: Study tips and materials

-1. Questions on these tests are drawn from the following sources … If you are familiar with the information in these basic texts, you should be well prepared to pass the exam.
+Questions on these tests are drawn from the following sources.
+If you are familiar with the information in these basic texts, you should be well prepared to pass the exam.
 Keep in mind that this is a music history exam.
 Familiarity with the sound and sight of the music is essential to understanding historical developments in musical style.

-The basic study source for the Western classical repertoire (Medieval through 20th century) is
+For Western classical repertoire (Medieval through 20th century):

-- the preferred instruments and ensembles (vocal and instrumental)
+- preferred instruments and ensembles (vocal and instrumental)\

-- the defining features of the various genres and forms
+- defining features of the various genres and forms

 - representative works